 What Sets Off Car Alarms?by Andy WaryckaUpdated August 16, 2023

-The most common form of sensor found in car alarm systems are shock or vibration sensors that detect when someone or something is attempting to move or gain access to the vehicle.
+The most common form of sensor found in car alarm systems are motion sensors that detect when someone or something is attempting to move or gain access to the vehicle.
 Shock sensors come in single- and dual-stage form.
 Single-stage sensors only detect the heavy impact of a door being forced or glass breaking, but a dual-stage will chirp the siren as a warning at a light impact before setting the alarm off in full at a heavier impact.

-Hood and Door Sensors
+Hood Latch Sensors and Door Sensors

 Simple switches can be placed on hoods, doors and trunks to activate the alarm when any of these are opened while the alarm is armed.
 When the door is opened, the switch closes and the alarm triggers the siren.